Moraa-Ke/Weather-Insights-/README.md

 Project Structure
-data/: Directory containing the dataset files. scripts/: Directory containing Python scripts for data analysis. notebooks/: Directory containing Jupyter notebooks for exploratory data analysis.
+data/: Directory containing the dataset files.
-README.md: This file, providing an overview of the project. requirements.txt: A file listing the Python packages required for this project.
+README.md: This file, providing an overview of the project. scripts/: Directory containing Python and SQL scripts for data analysis. archive/
-Getting Started

 Prerequisites
 Ensure you have the following installed:

-Python 3.x
+Python
 Pandas
 NumPy
 Matplotlib (for visualizations)
 Jupyter (if you plan to use Jupyter notebooks)
+SQL